Destination Connection Options

 rules for additional ports.#!/bin/bash # This script configures Network Address Translation to forward incoming packets # from the Azure Standard Load Balancer to IP-based destinations and route them # back.
 In this script, "destination" means a destination server that Fivetran connects to. # local port where Load Balancer sends traffic to SOURCE_PORT=<local_port> # destination server inside internal network DESTINATION_IP=<destination_server_ip_address> DESTINATION_PORT=<destination_server_port> # enable IP forwarding on host echo 1 > /proc/sys/net/ipv4/ip_forward # clear existing iptables rules and chains iptables -F iptables -t nat -F iptables -X # change the packet recipient from local to destination socket (host & port) iptables -t nat -A PREROUTING -p tcp --dport ${SOURCE_PORT} -j DNAT --to-destination ${DESTINATION_IP}:${DESTINATION_PORT} # change the source IP address from the LB NAT IP address to the IP of this LB-backend host iptables -t nat -A POSTROUTING -p tcp -d ${DESTINATION_IP} --dport ${DESTINATION_PORT} -j SNAT --to-source $(hostname -i)

-NOTE: For additional help, read Azure’s Private Link Service documentation or contact your Fivetran account manager.
+NOTE: For additional help, read Azure’s Private Link Service documentation or contact our support team.

 Postrequisites